 You can control the extent to which your device allows cookies to be set on it.
 You can do this by changing the settings on the software your device uses to access the internet (your browser software).
 For example, depending on which browser your device uses, you may be able to disable third party cookies.

-Unless otherwise indicated, Nitro and its licensors and certain other third parties owns or controls all right, title and interest in the Content and the Nitro Website (including past, present and future versions), which are protected by copyright, trademark, patent or other intellectual property rights and laws to the fullest extent possible.
-The Content shall be defined to include without limitation all layout, information, text, data, files, images, scripts, designs, graphics, button icons, instructions, illustrations, photographs, audio clips, music, sounds, pictures, videos, URLs, technology, software, interactive features, the compilation, assembly and arrangement of the materials of the Nitro Website and any and all copyrightable material, trademarks, logos, tradenames, service marks and trade identities of various parties, and other forms of intellectual property.
+Unless otherwise indicated, Thrill One and its licensors and certain other third parties owns or controls all right, title and interest in the Content and the Thrill One Websites (including past, present and future versions), which are protected by copyright, trademark, patent or other intellectual property rights and laws to the fullest extent possible.
+The Content shall be defined to include without limitation all layout, information, text, data, files, images, scripts, designs, graphics, button icons, instructions, illustrations, photographs, audio clips, music, sounds, pictures, videos, URLs, technology, software, interactive features, the compilation, assembly and arrangement of the materials of the Thrill One Websites and any and all copyrightable material, trademarks, logos, tradenames, service marks and trade identities of various parties, and other forms of intellectual property.

-You may only access and use the Content for non-commercial or personal use, unless you have express prior written approval from us.
+You may access and use the Content only for non-commercial or personal use, unless you have express prior written approval from us.
 You may print out any content on this website for your personal use only.
-All other use, copying or reproduction of this website or any part of it is prohibited (except to the extent permitted by law).
-None of the Content or any part of it may be reproduced on any other internet website.
+All other use, copying, modification, or reproduction of this website or any part of it is prohibited (except to the extent permitted by law).
+None of the Content or any part of it may be copied, modified, or reproduced on any other internet website.

 If you seek to reproduce or otherwise use the content in any way it is your responsibility to obtain approval for such use where necessary.

-Where liability cannot be excluded, any liability incurred by us in relation to the use of this website or the content is limited as provided under the Competition and Consumer Act 2010 (Cth) (Schedule 2, The Australian Consumer Law, s 64A).
+Where liability cannot be excluded, any liability incurred by us in relation to the use of the Thrill One Websites or the content is limited as provided under applicable law.
 We will never be liable for any indirect, incidental, special or consequential loss arising out of the use of this website, including loss of business profits.